Mexican president says authorities must examine alleged plagiarism by top judge

-Justice Yasmin Esquivel was this week accused by Mexican news outlet Latinus of plagiarizing her 1987 university undergraduate thesis, prompting calls for her to step down.
+Justice Yasmin Esquivel was this week accused by Mexican news outlet Latinus of plagiarizing her 1987 undergraduate thesis, presented at the National Autonomous University of Mexico (UNAM), prompting calls for her to step down.

 Esquivel called the media report "totally false," and on Twitter posted letters of support from academics who supervised her thesis and further studies.